-If the path be beautiful, let us not ask where it leads. – Anatole France
+If the path be beautiful, let us not ask where it leads.Anatole France

 Gare St. Lazare: Grand Central Station of Paris

 It was unreal to me that I was on my way to Giverny.
-Only two years ago I was standing in front of Monet’s ‘Water Lilies’ painting at the Legion of Honor in San Francisco.
+I was standing in front of Monet’s Water Lilies painting at the Legion of Honor in San Francisco two years ago.
 I had the old tired ‘someday’ conversation with myself.
 Seeing the painting up close was an experience, but I had yet to be rendered speechless.
 For the next 40 minutes, I would watch France change before my eyes, and I fell in love with it as each kilometer when by.
-I could hardly contain my excitement and stared out the window hoping the other passengers didn’t think I was some lunatic for having a smile on my face.
+I could hardly contain my excitement and stared out the window, hoping the other passengers didn’t think I was some lunatic for having a smile on my face.

 Gare Vernon-Giverny to Giverny

 We pulled up to a dirt parking lot, stones digging into the tires and all.
 I’m ready to get off and get my day going.
 Still, I wait for the herd to get off.
 Most people are going to miss it if they blink.
 I almost did, but I stopped at the bust statue of Claude Monet.
 After all, this is why we come here.
-I took a few selfies of course but stood there to have a moment with Claude.
+Of course, I took a few selfies but stood there to have a moment with Claude.
 The winds started to pick up, and I could feel a few raindrops on my face.
 Once I saw that the coast was cleared, I made my way into Monet’s Giverny.

 It was like walking through a fairy tale.
 I slowly made my way through Giverny, taking every bit of fresh Norman air and soaking up the little sun that peeked through the clouds.
 Picturesque.
 How light struck every surface, you soon start to understand Monet a bit more.
 Even a pedestrian underpass covered in maple and hazel leaves was dripping in color.
 This is the closest thing to time travel.
 Narrow streets are enough for pedestrians and bicycles.
 There is plenty to see and eat, but I was here for one thing only, Monet’s Gardens.
 It’s the only thing I wanted today, my birthday.
-General admission is 9.50 €, and the Fondation Claude Monet is opened from April 1st through November 1st between the hours of 9 am and 6 pm.
-Your ticket has a picture of one the gardens.
+General admission is 9.50 €, and the Fondation Claude Monet is open from April 1st through November 1st between 9 am and 6 pm.
+Your ticket has a picture of one of the gardens.
 It’s a cute souvenir.

-The gardens and the water lilies pond are two separate attractions within the same compound.
+The gardens and the water lilies pond are separate attractions within the same compound.
 Just follow the drove of folks squeezing their way in.
 I had to wait a few minutes for some tourists who couldn’t figure out the concept of space.
-It was funny and sad all at the same time.
+It was funny and sad at the same time.
 Once you’ve passed through, you’ll see a creek and bamboo appear.
 Go right and follow the path.
 I stood on the footbridge to meditate a bit.
 It’s quite lovely.

 Serenity and light.